w3c/specberus/README.md

 * `delivererIDs`: ID(s) of the deliverer(s); an `Array` of `Number`s.
 * `editorIDs`: ID(s) of the editor(s) responsible for the document; an `Array` of `Number`s.
 * `informative`: Whether the document in informative or not.
-* `rectrack`: Whether the document in on REC track or not.
 * `process`: The process rules link.
 * `sameWorkAs`: The previous shortlink if any.
 * `implementationFeedbackDue`: The implementation review date for CRs.